North Carolina soldiers in Vietnam took the photographs in this collection, assembled by photographer Martin Tucker.

-The Vietnam War took place literally half a world away from the United States; life for the soldiers was an unknown to most Americans in the 1960s and 1970s.
-Many only knew the war from images on TV—some of which were quite graphic.
+The Vietnam War took place literally half a world away from the United States; life for the soldiers was unknown to most Americans in the 1960s and 1970s.
+Many only knew about the war from images on TV—some of which were quite graphic.

 But what did the war look like to the troops on the ground?
 Some recorded the horrors of war; others focused less on the war and more on the experience—their friendships, the Vietnamese people, the countryside, the longing for home.

-This collection of intriguing images explores the human elements and experiences of Vietnam, with commentary by the veterans on what each image means to them.
+A Thousand Words: Photographs by Vietnam Veterans explores the human elements and experiences of Vietnam, with commentary by the veterans on what each image means to them.
 This exhibit offers visitors the chance to see how the troops themselves chose to remember their time in Southeast Asia.

 According to Tucker, “The photographs paint as broad a picture as possible . . . of what 18- to 20-year-old young men experienced in their year away from home (in addition to combat)—and how they chose to document it.
 They’re showing what they couldn’t say.”